 - (5) Our stockholders indirectly bear 87.5% of the expenses of our investment in PSSL.
 No management fee is charged by PennantPark Investment Advisers in connection with PSSL.
 PSSL pays the Administrator an annual fee of 0.25% of average gross assets under management.
-When applicable, fees and operating expenses estimates are based on historic fees and operating expenses for acquired funds.
-For PSSL, which has a limited operating history, fees and operating expenses are estimates based on expected fees and operating expenses.
+For this chart, PSSL fees and operating expenses are based on our share of the actual fees and operating expenses of PSSL for the fiscal year ended September 30, 2018.
 Expenses for PSSL may fluctuate over time and may be substantially higher or lower in the future. - (6) "Other expenses" includes our general and administrative expenses, professional fees, directors' fees, insurance costs, expenses of our dividend reinvestment plan (prior to its termination) and the expenses of the Investment Adviser reimbursable under our Investment Management Agreement and of the Administrator reimbursable under our Administration Agreement.
-Such expenses are based on estimated amounts for the current fiscal year. - (7) The table above is intended to assist you in understanding the various costs and expenses that an investor in shares of our common stock will bear as a percentage of our average gross assets for the fiscal year ended September 30, 2017.
+Such expenses are based on estimated amounts for the current fiscal year. - (7) The table above is intended to assist you in understanding the various costs and expenses that an investor in shares of our common stock will bear as a percentage of our average gross assets for the fiscal year ended September 30, 2018.
 However, we caution you that these percentages are estimates and may vary with changes in the market value of our investments, the amount of equity capital raised and used to invest in portfolio companies and changes in the level of expenses as a percentage of our gross assets.
 We may borrow money to leverage our net assets and increase our total assets and such leverage will affect both the total annual expenses and gross assets used in deriving the ratios in the above table.
-Thus, any differences in the estimated expenses and the corresponding level of average asset balances will affect the estimated percentages and those differences could be material.
+Thus, any differences in the estimated expenses and the corresponding level of average asset balances will affect the estimated percentages and those differences could be material